Pavin Smith Player Props: Diamondbacks vs. Tigers

-On Saturday, Pavin Smith (.250 on-base percentage in past 10 games, 59 points below season-long percentage) and the Arizona Diamondbacks play the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 1:10 PM ET.
+The Arizona Diamondbacks, including Pavin Smith (hitting .158 in his past 10 games, with a double, two home runs, six walks and seven RBI), take on starter Joey Wentz and the Detroit Tigers at Comerica Park, Sunday at 11:35 AM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Tigers.
+He had a one-hit performance in his most recent game (1-for-4) against the Tigers.

 Pavin Smith Game Info & Props vs. the Tigers